307adi/airbus_challenge/README.md

 service.
 Curl and check if it is returning information(message body=”Hello Airbus”), and check the status code as well.
 --> For this scenario we have build a simple python flask application app.py which basically just prints the message "Hello Airbus" .Also after curl on this we get a response "Hello Airbus".
---> We have then containerized this whole application for our use using docker for which we have specified the dockerfile as dockerfile.And for testing the same we have tested this by deploying it and doing curl and checking if we get the desired output.
+--> We have then containerized this whole application for our use using docker for which we have specified the dockerfile as dockerfile.And for testing the same we have tested this by deploying it and doing curl and checking if we get the desired output .